sevenkkk/vue-admin-mixin/README.md

 ---
 ### <a id="VdModal"></a> `VdModal.CrlMixin<P, R>` mixin
-## Inheritance VdModal.CallBackMixin Class can receive the value of the mode box close callback VdModal.CrlMixin It has been inherited.
+### Inheritance VdModal.CallBackMixin Class can receive the value of the mode box close callback VdModal.CrlMixin It has been inherited.（class CrlMixin extends CallbackMixin）

 ```html
 <template>